gchq/sleeper/docs/07-data-retrieval.md

 You will need to give Sleeper's writing data IAM role (given by the CloudFormation export `<instance-id>-QueryLambdaRoleArn`) permission to write to the above S3 bucket or SQS queue.

+## Keep Lambda Warm Optional Stack

+Lambdas inherently have a startup time usually refer to as cold start.
+This can add a significant delay thus increasing a queries execution time.

+To address this issue the KeepLambdaWarmStack can be enabled.
+This will create an Event Rule running every 5 minutes which triggers the query Lambdas thus ensuring it is warm state.
+Enabling this will incur extra charges since the Lambdas are running every 5 minutes.

+This can be enabled by adding `KeepLambdaWarmStack` to the optional stacks.
+It is not enabled by default.

 ## Use the Java API directly

 You can also retrieve data using the Java class `QueryExecutor`.